 Grantor

-An organization that funds other organizations and project in the form of grants.
+An organization that funds other organizations and projects in the form of grants.
 Generally, these organizations are also foundations, but not necessarily.

 Fiscal Sponsorship